tobya/DocTo/pages/gen/templates/AllParameters.md

 By default DocTo ignores any files in a hidden `__MACOSX` directory that MACOS creates.
 This directory is oftern present on an external disk that is shared between systesm.
 If you wish to check this dir set this value.
 You must specify value eg `-M false`.

+### Experimental

+### Skip Table of Contents
+> --skipdocswithtoc

+EXPERIMENTAL.
+Will skip any docs that contain a TOC to prevent hanging.
+Currently matches some false positives.
+Default False.

+### Output to stdout
+> --stdout

+Send file to Stdout after conversion. ( Does not work correctly for binary files)  Works ok with text based files such as .txt, .rtf, .html